mozilla/pkipolicy/rootstore/policy.md

 ### 8.3 Change in Secure Location ###

-The section applies when section 8.1 and/or section 8.2 applies, and when the cryptographic hardware related to a certificate in Mozilla's root store is consequently moved from one secure location to another.
+The section only applies when section 8.1 and/or section 8.2 applies, and when the cryptographic hardware related to a CA certificate that is within the scope of Mozilla's root program and not constrained in compliance with section 5.3.1 of this policy is consequently moved from one secure location to another.

 This policy and the relevant WebTrust or ETSI requirements apply at all times, even during the physical relocation of a CA's online operations to a new data